JanNeuendorf/lorevault/README.md

 commit = "fb17a46eb92e8d779e57a10589e9012e9aa5f948"
 path = "path/in/repo"
 ```
-Other supported sources are urls, files in archives and borg backups.
+Other supported sources are URLs, files in archives and Borg backups.
 Folders and symbolic links are not supported.

 The command: